o2r-project/architecture/docs/05_building-block-view.md

 The reproducibility service uses [ORCID](http://orcid.org/) to authenticate users and retrieve user and works metadata.
 Internally, the user's public `ORCID` is the main identifier.
+User have different levels, which allow different actions, such as "registered user" or "administrator".

 #### 5.2.3 Whitebox Execution Infrastructure